-The introduction of a case which produces a radial discontinuance with the outside, allows an increase of the priming of the turbo-machinery blades and the achievement of higher speeds (40 – 60 knots depending on waterjet design).
+The introduction of a case which produces a radial discontinuance with the outside, allows an increase of the priming of the turbo-machinery blades and the achievement of higher speeds (40 – 60 knots depending on marine waterjet design).

-The waterjet drive gives a boat the widest possible operating range: from open sea to shallow waters, due to the elimination of all under keel protrusions.
+The marine waterjet drive gives a boat the widest possible operating range: from open sea to shallow waters, due to the elimination of all under keel protrusions.
 This also contributes greatly to the reduction of night time operational risks.

 The absence of open rotating parts provides complete safety for people in the water.
 Rescue operations by divers for survivors can be safely performed with the engine running to withstand wind or currents.